Hiking bear carving exhibiting normal and anticipated cracking during the early stages of the drying process.

 - Cobra rods can be added, as per manufacturer's instructions, to help increase a piece's longevity

-- Pieces placed in the dirt or grass should be placed on about two inches of gravel for drainage OR a patio stone or walkway stone with furniture spacers
+- Pieces placed in the dirt or grass should be placed on about two inches of gravel for drainage OR on a patio stone or walkway stone with furniture spacers

 - Pieces placed on a deck or porch should be placed on furniture spacers to allow for an air gap.